 Q&A: A conversation with Slalom Minneapolis' Rich Coughlin

-Rich Coughlin is the general manager of Slalom Consulting’s Minneapolis-St. Paul office.
+Rich Coughlin is the general manager of Slalom’s Minneapolis-St. Paul office.
 He shared his thoughts on what makes Slalom different, being true to yourself, and why it’s OK to make mistakes.

 What attracted you to Slalom?